 You Can Still Learn From Each Other

 I expected separate spending money accounts to hamper our ability to learn money lessons from each other.
 Fortunately, it has been the opposite.
 Having a hard-and-fast budget for his hobbies has made Mr. Steward more open to trying frugal tricks to get what he wants.
-He shops at deep-discount bookstores, he has found legal ways to get free music online, and generally seems more willing to wait for certain movies to come to Netflix.
+He shops at deep-discount bookstores, has found legal ways to get free music online, and generally seems more willing to wait for certain movies to come to Netflix.
 I’m still working on getting him to better utilize the library.
-He also, and anyone who knows him knows this is pretty shocking, routinely sells items he no longer wants or needs to raise funds for other entertainment he wants.
+He also routinely sells items he no longer wants or needs to raise funds for other entertainment he wants.

 I have also learned from Mr. Steward.
 Having guilt-free discretionary money has made it easier for me to not err on the side of cheap rather than frugal.
-For instance, when a friend offered me a fabulous deal on the laptop I am currently typing on, I knew that I could take buy it with little hand-wringing, because the money was there and mine to do with as I wished.
+For instance, when a friend offered me a fabulous deal on the laptop I am currently typing on, I knew that I could take buy it without a worry, because the money was there and mine to do with as I wished.

 Are any of you married to someone with different ideas of money?
 How do you overcome your differences?